 METHOD 2: From the Terminal

 You can do the formatting from terminal too.
-Launch terminal as root.
+Launch the terminal as root.
 To do that simply type root in Applications search box and click on ‘New Root Tab’.
 You will have to enter the root password.

 Enter the following command to see the list of all storage media connected to your PC.